 1636 – The first university in the colonies is founded — Harvard College.

-The Colony of Rhode Island and Providence Plantations are founded by Roger Williams.
+Roger Williams founds the Colony of Rhode Island and Providence Plantations.

 The Pequot War begins in New England in July 1636 and lasts through September 21, 1638.

 1637 – The New Haven Colony was founded in present-day Connecticut.

 New Sweden was established around the southern Delaware River by Peter Minuit.

 1639 – The Fundamental Agreement of the New Haven Colony is signed and officially adopted.

 The English Crown formally recognizes the Virginia Assembly.